ASHWIL BELL

 By 2017, Cassidy had enrolled in flight school, and in September 2019, he earned his Private Pilot certificate.
 That same month, he purchased a small experimental aircraft to build flight hours.
 But when the pandemic hit in 2020, his plans to advance toward an instrument rating were paused as flight schools shut down.

 Instead of waiting, Cassidy doubled down on restoring his airplane.
-It was during this process that he realized how much he had to learn about aircraft maintenance—and how much he wanted to know.
-That spark led him to the Harbor Freight Fellows Initiative, where he connected with longtime A&P mentor George Coy and aviation educator Beth White.
+It was during this process that he realized how much he had to learn about aircraft maintenance and how much he wanted to know.
+That spark led him to the Harbor Freight Fellows Initiative, where he connected with longtime Airframe & Powerplant (A&P) mentor George Coy and aviation educator Beth White.

 After initial plans to apprentice with another shop didn’t pan out, Cassidy began his fellowship with George at Franklin County Airport.
 There, he immersed himself in the restoration of two Cessna 150s, learning not just tools and techniques, but a way of working that deeply aligned with his passion for machines and his love of aviation.